 Engagement and ownership

 Through participation in purposeful learning, students avoid the dangers of apathy and boredom.
 They come to understand and appreciate the value of their engagement in activities aimed at the development of cognitive, emotional and practical abilities.
 They welcome ownership of and take responsibility for their own progress.
 A key characteristic of this process is its focus on genuine involvement in making profitable steps towards planned targets and achievements.
-‘Digital empowerment’ opens up exciting opportunities for learners of all ages.
+Moreover, ‘digital empowerment’ opens up exciting opportunities for learners of all ages.
 Technological innovations relating to online, hybrid and blended learning have introduced significant prospects for efficacious and self-directed learning.

 Curiosity, creativity, problem-solving